 Again it was a ship that came without any plans, since apparently they didn't use them in the olden days.
 Which has caused quite a bit of problems already.
 Everything you see in the photograph had to be taken down again, because the measurements were off!
 So, when I was back on the wharf last year, it didn't look as if much more had been done.
 However, once it will be finished, I guess it will look as fantastic as the Batavia.

-For more Z-letters from around the world check out ABC Wednesday and join in the fun!
+For more Z words from around the world, please check out ABC Wednesday and join in the fun!